Effective Performance Management Systems

 The age-old practice of once-a-year employee appraisals is experiencing a major culture shift – and finding itself on the endangered species list.
 The act of managers and employees sitting down at a table and discussing how the previous year’s successes and imperfections affect salary raises has been overtaken by a year-long process of interactions: regular and relevant feedback; clear, consistent communication of expectations; identification of career and training paths; immediate recognition and rewards programs.

-Effective Performance Management Systems are no longer lone activities.
-They are part of a system.
+An Effective Performance Management System is no longer a lone activity.
+It is part of a broader, integrative system.

 Many organizations have implemented coaching initiatives which take key roles in performance management.
 Performance and leadership coaching helps individuals take on a more personal role in their own development by helping to align the individual’s goals with those of the organization, setting performance benchmarks, designing IDPs, and implementing self-assessment processes.